- What Does an Architect Do?

 About the RIAI Architectural Graduate Training Scheme

 The RIAI Graduate Training Scheme enables Architectural Graduates to obtain the level of experience necessary to complete their professional practice examinations.
 Partner organisations include the OPW, the Department of Education and Skills and Local Authorities.

 All organisations partnering with the RIAI provide a wide range of architectural experience for Architectural Graduates such as housing, retrofit, conservation, planning projects.
 The training scheme began in 1999 and has seen several hundred of Architectural Graduates successfully complete their professional practice examinations.

 Who can apply?

-The RIAI Graduate Training Scheme programme is open to Architectural Graduates, who have a recognised qualification in architecture prescribed under the Building Control Act 2007, or its equivalent, and are in a position to proceed to undertake the Professional Practice Examination, i.e. TU Dublin’s Professional Diploma in Architectural Practice (PDAP) or UCD’s Professional Diploma (Architecture).
+The RIAI Graduate Training Scheme programme is open to Architectural Graduates, who have been awarded a 5-year formal qualification in architecture prescribed under the Building Control Act 2007, or its equivalent, and are in a position to proceed to undertake the Professional Practice Examination, i.e. TU Dublin’s Professional Diploma in Architectural Practice (PDAP) or UCD’s Professional Diploma (Architecture).
 Architectural Graduates participating in the scheme complete ongoing assessments reporting to Registered Architects.

 When can I apply?

 There is no fixed date for applications for the RIAI Graduate Training Scheme but opportunities arise frequently with one of our partner organisations.
 If you are interested in applying for the Graduate Training Scheme, join the RIAI as an Architectural Student Member or Architectural Graduate Member to receive updates on RIAI Graduate Schemes or keep an eye on RIAI Jobsearch where we will publish new and exciting opportunities.